Justin-Tan/Justin-Tan.github.io/_posts/2020-06-15-LVM-primer.md

     p(x) = \int_{\mathcal{Z}} dz \; p(x \vert z) p(z).
 \end{equation}$$

 But this is difficult to do!
 The more complex your conditional $p(x \vert z)$ is, the worse of a time you'll have trying to evaluate this.
-This integral has a time complexity exponential in $\text{dim}(\mathcal{Z})$ even for a simple conditional like a mixture of Gaussians, and analytic solutions and tractability go out the window the second you introduce neural networks into the mix.
+This integral has a time complexity exponential in $\text{dim}(\mathcal{Z})$ even for a simple conditional like a mixture of Gaussians, and analytic solutions and tractability go out the window once you begin to model the conditional through some complex nonlinear mapping (e.g. neural networks).

 # **2. Approximating $p(z \vert x)$**
 To circumvent the direct computation of $p(x)$, it is common to approximate the model posterior by a simpler distribution - one that allows efficient evaluation and sampling.
 Denote this approximating distribution with parameters $\lambda$ as $q_{\lambda}(z)$.
 Then we would like to find the distribution $q_{\lambda}(z)$ in some restricted family of 'nice' distributions $\mathcal{Q}$ that is as close as possible to the true posterior in terms of some sort of discrepancy function between distributions.
 The canonical choice is the 'reverse' KL divergence $\kl{q_{\lambda}(z)}{p(z \vert x)}$: